AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 - GAME-16978 Bad error messages in PS4 renderer
 - GAME-17227 Old PS4 shader does not work in V1.5
 - GAME-16935 Spotlight with scale applied can cause staircase effects with materials containing density
-- GAME-13222 Beta Lightmapper will pause if the UI is set to background
+- GAME-13222 Lightmapper will pause if the UI is set to background
 - GAME-17816 Shadow mesh lacks normal information
 - GAME-13322 Changing property on a material output node does not dirty flag the material resource
 - GAME-15534 VR: Test Level button launches viewport at 60fps instead of required 90fps